A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Results from the full model

+Figure \ref{lipid_props_time_all} shows how the proportion of lipid in each model compartment changes over time.
+Although the proportion of lipid in modLDL is initially decreasing, and the proportion of lipid in MDMs, apoptotic cells and necrotic cells is initially increasing, a noticeable change in the dynamics occurs upon the emergence of SDMs at around $t=3$.
+As the proportion of lipid in the SDMs grows, there is an acceleration in the growth of the proportions of necrotic, apoptotic, and MDM lipid at the expense of the proportions in SDMs and modLDL.

+Figure \ref{SMC_fract} plots the fraction of SMC-derived cells in the model plaque, $\frac{C+S}{C+S+M}$, against physical time.
+Consistent with observations from lineage tracing experiments in mouse models \cite{misra2018integrin,shankman2015klf4}, this plot demonstrates that cells of SMC origin eventually outweigh the proportion of MDMs in the plaque.
+The temporal evolution of the SMC-derived cell fraction predicted by the model compares favourably with the experimental measurements at weeks 6, 12, and 16 shown in Figure 2b of \cite{misra2018integrin}.

+To verify that the increased amounts of apoptotic, necrotic, and MDM lipid seen in Figure \ref{lipids_time_all} are indeed due to the presence of SDMs, we set $\delta_c=0$ to simulate a scenario where SMCs cannot change phenotype (Figures \ref{cells_time_no_SDMs} and \ref{lipids_time_no_SDMs}).
+In this case, we observe relatively minor increases in the apoptotic, necrotic and MDM lipid.
+This confirms that it is the emergence of SDMs via phenotype switching that drives the previously observed increase in total lipid in these compartments.
+Comparing Figures \ref{lipids_time_no_SDMs} and \ref{lipids_time_all} shows that, in the absence of phenotype switching, the SMC population holds around 4 times more lipid in the long-term.
+However, in this case, there are no detrimental effects that arise from this increased lipid loading.

+Figure \ref{N_C_sens} presents plots that show the percentage change in steady state necrotic lipid and cap SMCs as parameters that control SMC lipid consumption ($\eta_c$, $\Phi_c$) and phenotypic switching ($\delta_c$, $\alpha_c$) are varied in the model.
+Long-term SMC numbers and necrotic lipid mass are important indicators of the clinical risk associated with a plaque because cap SMCs provide plaque stability, and the release of necrotic lipid from a ruptured plaque promotes dangerous blood clot formation.
+Figures \ref{cells_sens_etac} to \ref{lipid_props_SS_sens_etac} present complementary information for the case in which $\eta_c$ is varied (Figure \ref{N_C_sens_eta}) by showing details of corresponding changes in cell numbers, lipid quantities, average cellular lipid loads, and compartmental lipid proportions.

-Figure \ref{RG} presents various plots showing percentage changes in necrotic core lipids and cap SMCs as model parameters related to SMC modLDL consumption, efferocytosis, and phenotypic switching are changed.
-In Figure \ref{RG}(a) the horizontal axis shows the percentage of modLDL that is consumed by SMCs relative to MDMs, with 100\% indicating that SMCs are consuming modLDL as effectively as MDMs.
-We observe that as SMCs take up modLDL more rapidly, the number of SMCs decreases, while the population of SDMs rises significantly (see Figure \ref{omegac}(a)).
-This is because the phenotypic switch that SMCs undergo is driven by internalised lipid, so that if SMCs ingest lipid more rapidly, then they are likely to adopt a macrophage-like phenotype and become SDMs.
-However, unlike SMCs, SDMs do not to produce extracellular matrix components, and this leads to a thinning of the fibrous cap via a decrease in SMC numbers.
+In Figures \ref{N_C_sens_eta} and \ref{cells_sens_etac} to \ref{lipid_props_SS_sens_etac}, the horizontal axis shows the rate of consumption of modLDL by SMCs ($\eta_c$) relative to that by MDMs ($\eta_m$).
+We observe that as $\eta_c$ increases from $0$ to $0.8\eta_m$, SMC numbers reduce by around 15\%, while the SDM population increases almost 9-fold (Figure \ref{cells_sens_etac}).
+This is because the phenotypic switch that SMCs undergo is driven by lipid loading, so that if SMCs ingest lipid more rapidly, they are more likely to adopt a macrophage-like phenotype.
+The MDM population is relatively insensitive to changes in modLDL uptake by SMCs.
+Thus, as $\eta_c$ increases beyond about $0.25\eta_m$, SDMs become the dominant cell type in the plaque at steady state (Figure \ref{cells_sens_etac}).